AlexGurianov/cellular-automaton-image-generator/README.md

 #### Usage

-To run generation of the given image execute the following command in the command line passing image path as a requiered argument.
+To start generation of the given image run the script from the command line with the following command passing the path to the image you wish to generate as a requiered `--image` argument.
+Add `--s` or `--save` flag to save image generation as a video file.

 ```
-python img_gen.py --image "/path/to/image.jpg"
+python img_gen.py --image "/path/to/image.jpg" --s
 ```

 #### Parameters